chochain/eJsv32/README.md

 </code>

 ### Limitations
-* targeting only Lattice iCE40 FPGA for now
+* targeting only Lattice iCE40UP FPGA for now
-* Data and return stacks
-  * 32-deep only
-  * using LUTs instead of EBR memory (i.e. expensive ~7K)
-* Estimated total 10K LUTs (with data and return stacks)
-* No Map or Route provided
 * No serial interface (i.e. UART, SPI, ..)
   * fixed validation cases hardcoded in TIB
   * output sent to output buffer
+* 33-cycle soft divider (iCE40 has no hardware divider)
+* No Map or Route provided
+* Data and return stacks
+  * 64-deep
+  * use iCE40 EBR memory
+* eForth image
+  * not stored in ROM (iCE40 EBR)
+  * loaded from file into RAM during simulation

 ### Results - Staging for future development
+* The design works OK on ModelSim
-* The 10K LUTs image does not fit in iCE40 (5K), but ModelSim works OK.
+  + ~2.6K LUTs should fit in iCE40 (3K or 5K), but some synthesis error still
-  + can be reduced to 3K LUTs with EBR memory,
-  + can be further reduced to 2K LUTs with hardware divider.
 * ModelSsim COLD start - completed
   + v1 - 10K cycles, ~/docs/eJ32_trace.txt
   + v2 - 10K cycles, ~/docs/eJ32v2_trace_20240108.txt